Audiology and Speech Language Pathology (ASLP)

 • Sound-treated audiology suites

-• Speech-language therapy rooms with family participation
+• Dedicated speech-language therapy rooms

 • AVT therapy cabins

-• One-way mirror observation rooms for training
+• One-way mirror observation rooms

-• Computer and digital resource lab
+• Computer & digital resource lab

-• Patient counselling rooms
+• Patient counseling rooms

-• Ear mould and hearing aid labs
+• Ear mould & hearing aid laboratory

 Faculty Details